-What Can a Handyman Do in San Jose, California?
+What Can a Handyman Do Without a License in San Jose, California?

 In San Jose (Santa Clara County), California regulates “contracting” at the state level through the Contractors State License Board (CSLB).
 A true handyman exemption exists only for very small jobs: if the total price of a project is $500 or less (labor + materials) and you don’t split a larger project into smaller contracts, you can generally perform the work without a CSLB contractor license—but permits, specialty rules, and local business tax registration may still apply.